-I plan to catalog all of my rejections, and I have received my first rejection since I started submitting stories again.
+I catalog all of my rejections, many of which are the standard, “not right for us, thanks for your interest sort of thing.”
+Recently, I received my first rejection since I started submitting stories again.
 It was a terrific rejection and I’m more proud of it than is seemly.
 I don’t think it was generic, which is the reason I am pleased.

-Dear Ms. Mullins: “Short Bus” is absorbing, though not terribly persuasive.
+Dear Ms. Mullins: Your story is absorbing, though not terribly persuasive.
 We’ll have to pass, but I’m sure you’ll have takers elsewhere.
 Please try us again.

 Now, how to figure out what “not terribly persuasive” means?